 Difference in Suitable Types of Tea

-Gaiwans are suitable for brewing any type of tea, as there is no tea that is difficult to handle in a gaiwan.
+Gaiwans are suitable for brewing any type of tea, as there is no tea that is difficult to handle in a Gaiwan.
 Gaiwans have a large opening and a smaller base, which allows the tea aroma to release to a greater extent.

 When it comes to cooking tea, choosing coarser and older leaves is generally more suitable.
-Coarse leaves tend to contain a more balanced mix of substances and higher stored sugars, ensuring that the cooked tea is not overly bitter or astringent, such as aged white tea, dark tea, and aged tea [aged Tieguanyin or aged Yancha].
+Coarse leaves tend to contain a more balanced mix of substances and higher stored sugars, ensuring that the cooked tea is not overly bitter or Astringent, such as aged white tea, dark tea, and aged Oolong tea [aged Tieguanyin or aged Yancha].

 03